-- Replacement cost is the cost of building the existing infrastructure using present-day technology while maintaining the originally designed level of service. - A review of unit rates has been undertaken and the results of that review have been factored into the current valuation.
-The review has resulted in no change to the basecourse rate, a significant decrease (-57%) in the sub-base rate and a smaller increase (+40%) in the overhead rate. - Unit cost rates are factored to allow for other direct costs such as professional fees.
+- Replacement cost is the cost of building the existing infrastructure using present-day technology while maintaining the originally designed level of service. - Unit rates were updated using relevant Waka Kotahi cost adjustment factors (up to June 2022 from June 2021) to obtain reporting values as at June 2022 for all assets.
+The update factors for assets were assigned as follows, based on the Cost Adjustment Factors tables for the June 2022 quarter: - Bridge cost adjustment factor 1.1576 - Construction cost adjustment factor 1.1289 - Unit cost rates are factored to allow for other direct costs such as professional fees.
 Unit costs represent brown-field costs which reflect increased difficulties and constraints of undertaking construction, maintenance and renewal work simultaneously with continuous operation of infrastructure. - Overhead factors of 14% (2021:14%) have been applied to allow for all expenses incidental to the asset acquisition and all costs directly attributable to bringing the asset into working condition and location. - An optimisation approach was employed.
 Optimisation means provision of the required utility at a minimum overall cost. - Assets have been valued based on unit costs provided and quantities expressed as length, area or each. - Useful life has been calculated in accordance with the International Infrastructure Management Manual and further modified if local knowledge and experience suggest it is appropriate.
 Remaining useful life is then assessed as the difference between useful life and the age of the asset. - A zero residual value is assumed for all assets. - Straight line depreciation is used.